8 Plumbing Tips for New Homeowners

-Are you happy to be a new homeowner?
-Congrats!
-It’s exhilarating to own a home and not answer to a landlord.
-Nevertheless, homeownership presents plenty of new responsibilities.
-For example, you are now responsible for keeping any pipes and plumbing fixtures in good shape.
+Are you ready to be a new homeowner?
+Well done!
+It’s thrilling to own your home and not have to deal with a landlord.
+Nonetheless, homeownership presents plenty of new responsibilities.
+For example, you are now in charge of keeping your pipes and plumbing fixtures in good shape.

-The last thing you want is to deal with a plumbing issue right after moving in, so it’s wise to confirm everything is in good shape before closing day.
-Here are eight valuable plumbing tips every new homeowner should be aware of.
+The last thing you want is to resolve a plumbing concern just after moving in, so it’s sensible to make sure everything is in good shape before closing day.
+Here are eight valuable plumbing tips every new homeowner should be familiar with.

-Once you pick out your dream home, it’s a good idea to get a professional plumbing inspection.
+Once you find your dream home, it’s a good idea to schedule a professional plumbing inspection.
 This reveals previously hidden issues with the supply lines, fixtures, appliances and drains you might not have known about.
-Low water pressure or a slow toilet leak may not be a deal-breaker, but it’s better to resolve these problems before moving in.
+Low water pressure or a slow toilet leak won’t always be a deal-breaker, but it’s nice to clear up these problems before moving in.2.
+Check for Pipe Insulation

-Water damage is a common concern regarding plumbing leaks, but a leaky faucet can also empty your wallet.
-Consider that a single drip per second wastes more than 1,600 gallons each year.
-To prevent this, keep an eye out for these signs of plumbing leaks in your home:
+Water damage is a common concern associated with plumbing leaks, but a leaky faucet can also drain your wallet.
+Consider that a single drip every second wastes more than 1,600 gallons each year.
+To prevent this, look for these signs of plumbing leaks in your new home:-

 - Dripping or bubbling sounds

-- Changes in the water meter readings despite not using any water
+- Changing water meter readings despite not using any water

 - Standing water, wood rot or mold growth under your sinks